sgabe/Enumerator/README.txt

 task of enumerating a target or list of targets during a penetration test.

-enumerator is built around the Kali Linux distro.
-To use this on other Linux distros, please ensure the following tools are installed:
+Before using, please ensure that the following tools are installed:

 -  nmap
 -  nikto, dirb (http enumeration)
 -  hydra (ftp enumeration)
 -  enum4linux (netbios enumeration)
+-  testssl.sh (ssl enumeration)
+-  smtp-user-enum (smtp enumeration)
+-  rdp-sec-check.pl (rdp enumeration)
+-  onesixtyone, snmpwalk, snmpcheck (snmp enumeration)

 **Windows is NOT supported at this time.**